boguszjelinski/kern/README.md

 Kern dispatcher consists of three main components:
 * **solver**, which allocates passengers to free cabs ([Hungarian](https://en.wikipedia.org/wiki/Hungarian_algorithm) and [Least Cost Method](https://www.educationlessons.co.in/notes/least-cost-method) are used)
 * **pool finder** (multithreaded, linearly scalable, written in C) to assign several customers to one bus and create routes with several stops, 5+ passengers with 10+ stops are feasible with finder based on [dynamic programming](https://en.wikipedia.org/wiki/Dynamic_programming) principles.
 This module is available also in Rust, Java and C#.
-* **route extender** to assign customers to matching routes, including non-perfect matching
+* **route extender** to assign customers to matching routes, including non-perfect matching (multithreaded)

 ## Other Kabina subprojects:
-The idea behind Kabina is to provide an enabler (a software skeleton, testing framework and RestAPI proposal) for a minibus service that can assign 10+ passengers to one cab (minibus), thus reducing among others the cost of the driver per passenger.
+The idea behind Kabina is to provide an enabler (a software skeleton, testing framework and RestAPI proposal) for a minibus service that can assign 15+ passengers to one cab (minibus) per hour, thus reducing the cost of the driver per passenger, among other benefits.
 Such extended minibus service would allow for the shift to sustainable transport, it might be cost-competitive with the public transport while providing better service quality including shorter travel time.
 The following accompanying components have been developed:

 * [Kapir](https://gitlab.com/kabina/kapir): Rest API responsible for receiving requests, share statuses and store them in a database
 * [Kapi](https://gitlab.com/kabina/kapi/client): Rest API client simulator, which emulates real users and helps test the dispatcher
+* [Kim](https://gitlab.com/kabina/kim): client simulator, which emulates real users and helps test the dispatcher, direct access to the database
 * [Kabina](https://gitlab.com/kabina/kabina): mobile application for minibus customers
 * [Kab](https://gitlab.com/kabina/kab): mobile application for minibus drivers
 * [Kavla](https://gitlab.com/kabina/kavla): mobile application for presenting current routes on stops